 TIP: Be sure that if you make a purchase that the asset is placed in service before year end.
-If your company purchases an asset on 12/15/17, but it doesn’t get delivered and placed in service until 1/1/18, the asset will need to be used on the 2018 tax return, not 2017.
+If your company purchased an asset on 12/15/20, but it didn’t get delivered and placed in service until 1/1/21, the asset will need to be used on the 2021 tax return, not 2020.

 Important limitations of writing off your assets all at once

 There are some limitations to this deduction, however.
 If a business purchases over $2,000,000 of assets in a given year, the 179 deduction is “phased out” (reduced) dollar for dollar for every dollar above $2,000,00 that a company spends on assets for a given year (fully phasing out at $2,500,000).